v-gajjar/NotesApp/README.md

 | test_db_password | used to set spring.datasource.password |

 ## Spring Profiles
-The spring profiles for unit tests has been assigned as "development".
+The spring profiles for integration tests has been assigned as "development".
 This is set in the application-integration-test.properties file

 | File Name | Location |
 | :--- | :--- |